BCACTF/cscamp-2020/ap-2/README.md

 ## Solution
 1. Looking at `script.js` or at the Network tab of the Web Inspector reveals that the site fetches the test questions from a GraphQL endpoint.
-2. Going to this API endpoint yields a GraphQL playground with a schema.
+2. Browsing to `/graphql` yields a GraphQL playground with a schema.
 3. Entering this query gives the yields the correct answers, which can then be plugged into the test to obtain the flag.
    ```graphql
    {